Home

 There are some misunderstandings about the new policy concerning SAT scores and what gets sent to the colleges and universities.

-As of the summer of 2008, the College Board will send your SAT I Reasoning score of choice, selected by sitting, to the colleges you select.
-They WILL NOT take highest scores from different tests, but rather the highest scores selected by the test date.
+The College Board sends your SAT I Reasoning score of choice, selected by sitting, to the colleges you select.
+Depending on the school, some will take highest scores from different tests, while others require scores from one sitting.

 For Subject Matter tests: if you take a particular test more than once, you can choose which scores from the individual tests you wish to have sent.

-The changes in the math content on the SAT I exam reflect current classroom practices and college admissions standards.
+The math content on the SAT I exam reflects current classroom practices and college admissions standards.

 Almost 80% of high school students finish Algebra II , or an equivalent, by their junior year.
 97% of all college-bound students complete three years of math, and almost 70% take four or more years of high school math.
 Most colleges require three years of math, and many recommend four years.